• Training & Performance

 How to recognize it: weakness, high body temperature but no sweating, nausea, disorientation, cramps, dizziness and headache

-The insolation It occurs in the sunlight and has symptoms similar to those of heatstroke, with the added effects of exposure to sunlight and radiation, resulting in: reddening of the skin (erythema) with blistering and itchy eruptions, burns and pain, eye irritation and tearing, general malaise, confusion, and, in severe cases, unconsciousness and small brain hemorrhages.
+Sunstroke occurs in the sun and has symptoms similar to those of heatstroke, with the added effects of exposure to sunlight and radiation, resulting in: reddening of the skin (erythema) with blistering and itchy eruptions, burns and pain, eye irritation and tearing, general malaise, confusion, and, in severe cases, unconsciousness and small brain hemorrhages.

 What to do in both cases: